redhat-cop/rhel-edge-automation-arch/docs/basic-walkthrough.md

 6. `-p blueprint-dir=hello-world` - The directory containing the blueprint file in the cloned repository.
 By default, the _blueprints_ branch of this repository will be used
 7. `-s rfe-automation` - THe name of the Service Account to run the pipeline as

-The output of the command wil provided a command to view the progress of the build.
+The output of the command will provide a command to view the progress of the build.

 _Note: The process of building a RHEL for Edge image takes time_